Skip to Content

 Monsoon Season: May to October

-Speedboat transfers face the highest disruption risk during this period.
-Swells across Phang Nga Bay can make crossings uncomfortable even when operators proceed, and weather-related cancellations are not uncommon.
-Travelers with fixed departure flights should not rely on a speedboat transfer as their sole option during monsoon months without a contingency plan.
+Speedboat transfers face the highest risk of disruption during this period, with weather-related cancellations most common from June through September.
+Travelers with fixed-departure flights should not rely on a speedboat without a contingency plan.

-Who Should Not Book a Private Transfer on This Route
+Who Should Not Book a Private Transfer

-• Anyone booking a speedboat during the monsoon season without a weather contingency is taking a realistic cancellation risk from June through September.
-A backup plan is not optional for travelers with fixed connections.
+Anyone booking a speedboat during the monsoon season without a weather contingency is taking on a realistic risk of cancellation.
+A backup arrangement is not optional for travelers with fixed connections.

-Booking a Phuket to Krabi Private Transfer: What to Confirm Before You Pay
+What to Confirm Before You Pay

-• Confirm the exact pick-up address and drop-off destination, not just "Phuket" and "Krabi," as pier and property locations vary significantly in both
+• Confirm the exact pick-up address and drop-off destination, not just "Phuket" and "Krabi," as pier and property locations vary significantly

 How long does a private speedboat transfer from Phuket to Krabi take?